Why Does The IAB Digital Media Sales Certification Require Recertification?

 What Do I Need To Do To Recertify And How Do I Get Started?

-As outlined in the IAB Digital Media Sales Recertification Handbook, all candidates must demonstrate continued work in digital media sales, as defined as a minimum of 12 months total employment out of the previous 24 months.You can earn recertification two ways:
+As outlined in the IAB Digital Media Sales Recertification Handbook, all candidates must demonstrate continued work in digital media sales, as defined as a minimum of 12 months total employment out of the previous 24 months.You can earn recertification by choosing one of the two options below:

 1) Accumulate 24 continuing education credits via conferences, learning sessions, webinars, training, etc. It’s easy to earn credits.
 Credits must be related to the competency requirements of the Digital Media Sales certification examination.
 See what qualifies.